 Then, followed by 2 weeks of eating your maintenance calories as a way to maintain your new body weight.
 Do this for 1-2 months and you’ll be amazed at your weight loss success.

-The image below is the outcome I achieved while doing the 16/8 Intermittent Fasting and following the 3 proven methods outlined in this blog post.
+The image below is the result I achieved while doing the 16/8 Intermittent Fasting and following the 3 proven methods outlined in this article.

 How To Approach Intermittent Fasting As A Beginner

 If you’re someone who hasn’t fasted before, doing IF for the first time can seem daunting and make you feel uneasy.

 First thing you need to know is Intermittent Fasting works and has been proven to provide lots of health benefits, especially weight loss.